withtally/liquid-staked-gov/README.md

 ### User interface

-Tally will provide an interface for tLSTs
+Tally will provide an interface for tLSTs.